prikhi/wai-middleware-clacks/README.md

 ## Usage

-To use this package to keep the legacy of Terry Pratchett alive, simply pass your wai application to @clacks gnuTerryPratchett@ before passing it to the
+To use this package to keep the legacy of Terry Pratchett alive, simply pass your wai application to `clacks gnuTerryPratchett` before passing it to the `run` function:
-@run@ function:

 ```haskell
 import Network.Wai.Handler.Warp (run)